xma711/notebook/math/queuing_theory/README.md

 Solve for M/M/1
 -------------------------

-Draw each state in a bubble. put the arrival rate (lambda) at the arrow pointing from a bubble to a buble at its right.
+Draw each state in a bubble. put the arrival rate (lambda) at the arrow pointing from a bubble to a bubble at its right.
 Put the process rate (mu) at the arrow pointing from a bubble to one at its left.

 At equilibrium (in the long term), the probability that each state can happen has a fixed value. represented by pi0, pi1, pi2 ...